mlubinsky/mlubinsky.github.com/p_flink/README.md

 but some cases require managing state, referred to as _stateful stream processing_.

 For example, if we monitor the average running temperature of an IoT sensor, we need to store some values in the state.
 Also, the state is required to support Flink’s fault-tolerance behavior.

+Out of the box, Flink bundles these state backends:

+- HashMapStateBackend
+- EmbeddedRocksDBStateBackend

 #### There are two types of states
 — Operator state: The operator state is related to a single operator - 2 sub types (Broadcast and List State)